-Shameless plug: the nav.it money app was designed to build financial wellness.
-That means helping you be mindful of how you’re feeling and spending your money all in one seamless application.
+Shameless plug: the Nav.it money app was designed to build financial wellness.
+That means helping you be more money mindful by paying attention to how you’re feeling and spending your money all in one seamless application.
 What does it have built in that you can do on your own?

 As Kenneth so adequately explained, “When things are tight, budgeting is how you claw your way out and get back on solid ground.”

 If you don’t already have a budget, now is the perfect time to reflect on your income and categorize your spending.
+Budgeting can help you be more money mindful.
 You may need to reduce expenses or pad your income with a side hustle.
 Unsure how to get started?

 First, you’ll need to determine how much you earned.